redwarp/blog/content/image-filters/index.md

 categories = ["rust", "wgpu", "tutorial"]
 +++

-This post should give you a few tips about creating a simple image processing pipeline with compute shaders, using `wgpu-rs` and `rust` .
+This post should give you a few tips about creating a simple image processing pipeline with compute shaders, using `wgpu-rs` and `Rust` .

 <!-- more -->